Simpson944/School_District_Analysis/README.md

  * Top performing schools have between 1700 and 2299 students, averageing 90.5% pass rate

 ### Note to the reader:
-#### It was determined that information gathered from Thomas High School's 9th graders was innacurate.
+#### It was determined that information gathered from Thomas High School's 9th graders were innacurate.
 To ensure a realistic view of school performance, all 9th grade test scores from Thomas High School were removed
+     * Thomas High School Reading score went from 84% to 97%
+     * Thomas High School Math score went from 83% to 93%